-With an average viewership of 7.9 million, Shark Tank is one of the most popular TV shows airing today.
-The investment “reality” show pits entrepreneurs with investors (the Sharks) such as Mark Cuban, Kevin O’Leary, and now, Ashton Kutcher.
+With an average viewership of 7.9 million, Shark Tank is one of the most popular TV shows on air.
+The investment show pits entrepreneurs in front of investors (the Sharks) such as Mark Cuban, Kevin O’Leary, and Ashton Kutcher.

-Entrepreneurs give a two minute elevator pitch about their innovative product or service, followed by the investors interrogating the founders with questions about sales, manufacturing, and distribution.
-The drama of the show comes from the tension between the entrepreneur-investor relationship, where both parties need each other equally but are looking to get the better deal at the cost of the other.
+The entrepreneurs kick things off with a 2 minute elevator pitch about their innovative startup.
+The investors follow up by interrogating the founders about sales, manufacturing, distribution, and more.
+The drama of the show comes from the tension between the entrepreneur-investor relationship.
+Both parties need each other equally but are also both seeking the better deal at the expense of the other.

-This post tells the story of the season 6 episode 29 Spikeball on Shark Tank and how the sharks avoid a blunder by asking for the net profit margin instead of the gross profit margin.
+This post examines season 6 episode 29, “Spikeball,” and how the sharks avoid a blunder by asking for the net profit margin instead of just the gross profit margin.

 Before we jump in to the example,

-The number they are seeking is revenue — how much money are customers paying the startup annually.
-The revenue number indicates to the sharks the size of the business.
+The number they are seeking is revenue .
+How much money are customers paying the startup annually?
+Revenue indicates the size of the business.
 A company with $5,000 in sales is newborn and in its very early stages with a lot of unknowns.
 A company with $1 million in sales is established and has a customer base with a proven product.

 After determining sales, they go after the costs.
 This is where gross profit margin and net profit margin come into play.

-The question, “What are the costs?” is a vague and general question because costs can be defined in two ways:
+The question, “What are the costs?” is a vague and general question, because costs can be defined in 2 ways:

 - Cost of Good Sold (COGS)

-These two cost pictures give two different results.
-In the first case, revenue minus the COGS returns the gross profit.
+These 2 cost pictures give 2 different results.
+In the first case, revenue minus COGS returns the gross profit.
 This number, divided into revenue, is the gross profit margin.

 Gross profit margin tells the VCs how efficiently the product is being manufactured.

-By taking the initial revenue number and subtracting costs, the sharks piece together a ballpark idea of a company’s profit margin.
+By taking initial revenue and subtracting costs, the sharks piece together a ballpark idea of a company’s profit margin.